polaminggkub-debug/ai-code-review-workflow/README.md

 Free AI-powered code review using GitHub Models (GPT-4o Mini).

-## Quick Setup (Copy & Paste)
+## Quick Setup (One Click Copy)

-Just copy the prompt below and paste it to your AI assistant (Cursor, ChatGPT, Claude, etc.):
+Copy the entire block below and paste it to your AI assistant (Cursor, ChatGPT, Claude, etc.):

----

 ```
 Please create a new file at the following exact path: